 In 2018 she became the Executive Director of the Pelham Art Center, a 501c3 multipurpose art space with galleries, public art, art studios for art education, public art projects, and outreach programs to underserved neighboring communities.
 She also moved out of Brooklyn after almost a decade of experiencing the changing environment of the borough.
 In 2019 she relocated to Rockland County where after many transient years she has a proper art studio space to fully re-engage in her first love - making art.
 She has started creating multiple bodies of work in 2020.

 With a life-long love for art and community she also studied and received a certificate from UPenn and NAS for an Executive Leadership program in Arts and Culture in 2019.
-As she always is looking to develop her skills she is currently completing a certification in Life Coaching, and in the process of becoming a Reiki Master.
+As she always is looking to develop her skills and recently completed a certification in Life Coaching, and is an attuned Reiki Master.
 She is also a current member of Rockland Center for the Arts, Arts Council of Rockland, the Nyack Art Collective, Arttable and Art Mammas!
 She currently lives in Rockland County, NY.